ansible/pinakes/docs/MINIKUBE.md

 ```

 ### Starting the app
 Once minikube has been setup you can start the deployments, services and ingress service in the directory tools/minikube/templates.
 A helper script creates a Kubernetes namespace called **catalog** and runs all the deployments in that namespace.

 The helper scripts requires 3 environment variables to locate the Automation Controller.
-  - **export PINAKES_CONTROLLER_URL="Your controller URL"**
-  - **export PINAKES_CONTROLLER_TOKEN="Your Token"**
-  - **export PINAKES_CONTROLLER_VERIFY_SSL="False"**
+  You can set this in a file called minikube_env_vars.
+A sample file is located in ./tools/minikube/env_var.sample
+  copy this file to the root directory
+  cp ./tools/minikube/env_vars.sample minikube_env_vars
+  Edit this file and set the 3 fields

+  * PINAKES_CONTROLLER_URL
+  * PINAKES_CONTROLLER_TOKEN
+  * PINAKES_CONTROLLER_VERIFY_SSL

 ```
 ./tools/minikube/scripts/start_pods.sh